data-dot-all/dataall/documentation/userguide/docs/shares.md

 In this type of share the permissions are granted to the IAM role specified in the request as principal.
 It can be either a data.all team IAM role or an external role defined as consumption role.

-When a sharing task for a data.all Folder is processed, data.all will:
+When processing a sharing task for a Folder, data.all will:
 1. Update the Dataset Bucket policy to allow access point sharing.
 This is a one-time operation
 2. Create/Update an S3 Access Point and its policy granting permissions to the requested S3 prefix (folder) in the bucket for the principal IAM role.
 3. Create/Update the IAM policy "Share policy" that grants IAM permissions to the S3 Access Point and KMS key.
 Attach this policy to the principal IAM role.